Pylons/pyramid/docs/narr/viewconfig.rst

 ---------------------------------

 The ``accept`` argument to :meth:`pyramid.config.Configurator.add_view` can be used to control :term:`view lookup` by dispatching to different views based on the HTTP ``Accept`` request header.
-Consider the below example in which there are two views, sharing the same view callable.
+Consider the example below in which there are three defined views.
-Each view specifies uses the accept header to trigger the appropriate response renderer.
+Each view uses the ``Accept`` header to trigger an appropriate response renderer.

 .. code-block:: python

+    from pyramid.httpexceptions import HTTPNotAcceptable
     from pyramid.view import view_config

     @view_config(accept='application/json', renderer='json')